dipamsen/notebook/src/regex.typ

 2. Convert the parsed regex into an D/NFA
 3. Simulate the D/NFA on the input string and check if it accepts or rejects it.

-The syntax we will support will include `.` (wildcard), quantifiers `+, ?, *`; `|` for union, as well as backslash escapes.

-This is a subset of the features in the original implementations, but notably, it does not have backreferences, which will be important later.
+The syntax we will support will include `.` (wildcard), quantifiers `+, ?, *` and `|` for union.
+This is a subset of the syntax in original regular expressions implementations in UNIX tools, but is equal in expressive power to the original regex syntax.
+We will not support backreferences, as they are not a part of regular expressions in the theoretical sense.

 == Parsing the Regex

 This is the first step in our workflow.
 Now there are many ways to go about this.
 This goes into theory of compilers, which I won't delve into in this post (mainly because I don't know much about it), but I implemented a *recursive descent* parser based on a grammar:

 ```txt
 Regex          ::= Alternation